Notes on the syntax used to specify custom instrument tunings to the fretboard-related reference tools.

 ab c d e) or both (

-Ab C D E) can help the parser recognize your intent.
+Ab C D E) can help the parser figure out which tuning you intend.

 For a more nuanced discussion of these features see the following sections.